 You eat your feelings

-Of course, the act of eating is bound to have emotions attached to it, especially since it is a form of pleasure and connection with others, yet when we look to food for comfort from life’s demands, it can lead to unwanted weight gain and other health risks.
-Elizabeth Trattner, MD, a national board-certified doctor specializing in integrative medicine, says that physiologically speaking, she tends to see stress manifest in the form of weight gain around the trunk of the body; the neck, head, and shoulders are also at risk.
-The good news is that there are resources for how to stop emotional eating and the even better news is that our diets can help us int he stress-management department if we eat stress-reducing foods.
+Of course, the act of eating is bound to have emotions attached to it, especially since it is a form of pleasure and connection with others.
+Yet when we look to food for comfort from life’s demands, it can lead to unwanted weight gain and other health risks.
+Elizabeth Trattner, AP, an advanced practitioner specializing in integrative medicine, says that physiologically speaking, stress manifests in the form of weight gain around the trunk of the body; the neck, head, and shoulders are also at risk.
+The good news is that there are resources for how to stop emotional eating and the even better news is that our diets can help us in the stress-management department if we eat stress-reducing foods.